GravityLib/GravLib/README.md

    git commit -m "Add feature-name"
    ```
 4. Push your changes and create a pull request!
 (Thanks for contributing!)

 ---

-## License
+## ❓ FAQ

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+_**1. Is GravLib legal for VEX Robotics Competition (V5RC)?**_
+Yes.
+As with any open-source code, you must be able to explain how it works (at a high level) to inspectors and judges.

+_**2. Do I need tracking wheels or an inertial sensor?**_
+No, but both are highly recommended for best performance once odometry and motion systems are fully implemented.

+_**3. Do I need an SD card?**_
+No, GravLib does not require an SD card.

+_**4. What units does GravLib use?**_
+Currently inches and degrees.
+Unit-agnostic support may be considered in the future.

 ---

-Thanks for reading my clumsy writing, happy coding!
+🙏 Thanks for reading my clumsy writing, happy coding! 🙏

 Cheers! 🍻